I just completed the PMI-ACP (Agile Certified Practitioner) exam at a local test taking facility.

 - Therefore, you should score very well on this exam because you’ve been exposed to almost all of the ideas/questions on the exam for 2-5 years.

-- If you’ve been really doing Agile for 2-5 years, you should take this exam.
-You’ll do just fine.
+- If you’ve been really doing Agile for 2-5 years, you could take this exam.
+You’ll do just fine…

 - No, you don’t need online prep classes.
 They do a disservice to you by getting you into the minutiae of text-book nonsense and vernacular that we don’t even use in the real world (OR THIS EXAM).
 Go out and experience Agile.
 Isn’t that what it’s all about anyway?